juju/charm-tools/docs/reproducible-charms.rst

 fetch the same layer versions and Python modules to re-create the charm.

-As the lock file is a ``JSON`` file, it can be manually edited to change a layer version if a new version of a stable charm is needed, or a python module can be changed.
+As the lock file is a ``JSON`` file, it can be manually edited to change a layer version if a new version of a stable charm is needed, or a Python module can be changed.

 Additionally, it is possible to track a branch in the repository for a layer so